JangasCodingplace/foo-programming-collection/csv-customer-file-generator/python-multithread-approach/README.md

-# CSV Customer File Generator - Python simple Approach
+# CSV Customer File Generator - Python multithread Approach

 This project is a data generator designed to work with the [csv-customer-extractor](./../../csv-customer-extractor/README.md)